interTwin-eu/itwinai/uv-tutorial.md

 # Tutorial for using the uv package manager

 [uv](https://docs.astral.sh/uv/) is a Python package manager meant to act as a drop-in replacement for `pip` (and many more tools).
 In this project, we use it to manage our packages, similar to how `poetry` works.
-This is done using a lock file called `uv.lock`.
+This is done using a lockfile called `uv.lock`.

 ## uv as a drop-in replacement for pip